nenieiri-42Yerevan/42_NetPractice/README.md

 Network:        128.0.0.160/30      |   10000000.00000000.00000000.101000|00
 ```
 Now we need to combine our network address with different hosts numbers from our hosts range to get IP addresses for our computers.<br>
-Because, our network has only two hosts, we can calculate only two IP addresses, which will be:
+Because, our network has only two hosts, we can calculate only two IP addresses, which will be:<br>
 Host 1:
 ```sh
 Network:        128.0.0.160/30      |   10000000.00000000.00000000.101000|00